Why Do You Suddenly Get Razor Burn While Traveling?

 In addition:

-• Impurities → clogged pores and breakouts
+• Impurities → may contribute to skin irritation and breakouts

 Why Shaving Causes Acne